Overig

 Other commonly used cutting techniques

-Below you will find an overview of the different ways in which vegetables and meat can be cut.
-Most of the names of the cutting techniques, like much other kitchen terminology, come from French.
+Below you'll find an overview of the different ways to cut vegetables and meat.
+Most of the names for these cutting techniques, like much of the other culinary terminology, come from French.

 Chiseling

 A common cutting technique is chiseling.
-This method is often used for herbs, leafy greens and softer vegetables such as mushrooms, courgettes, gherkins and cucumbers.
+This method is often used for herbs, leafy greens, and softer vegetables such as mushrooms, zucchini, gherkins, and cucumbers.

-If you want to learn this cutting method, it is important that you master cutting with the guiding hand.
-Chiseling is done at high speed.
-It is a form of chopping and when cutting, the knife comes completely loose from the cutting board.
-With a quick up and down movement, slices are cut.
-In order to be able to chisel well, you need a good mastery of this cutting technique as well as a sharp knife.
+If you want to learn this cutting method, it's important to master cutting with your guide hand.
+Chiseling is performed at high speed.
+It's a form of chopping, and when cutting, the knife completely lifts off the cutting board.
+Slices are cut with a quick up-and-down motion.
+To chisel well, you need not only a good command of this cutting technique but also a sharp knife.

 Julienne

-This method is often used for vegetables, but meat or fish can also be julienne cut.
-It is a very fine cutting technique and therefore often used for the ingredients in soups and sauces.
+This method is often used for vegetables, but meat and fish can also be julienned.
+It's a very fine cutting technique and therefore often used for ingredients in soups and sauces.

-The Tourné is a cutting technique from the classic French kitchen.
-You will recognize this way of cutting by the oval, elongated shape and 7 equal surfaces.
-Vegetables that are often turned are potatoes, pumpkin and carrots.
-The method is mainly used for show, because turned vegetables look beautiful and luxurious.
-When 'turning' you use a turning knife, which is a special knife with a curved blade.
-If you do not have one, you can also apply this cutting technique with the help of a potato peeler.
+The tourné is a cutting technique from classic French cuisine.
+You'll recognize this cutting method by its oval, elongated shape and seven equal sides.
+Vegetables that are often turned include potatoes, pumpkin, and carrots.
+This method is primarily used for show, as turned vegetables look beautiful and luxurious.
+When turning, you use a turning knife, a special knife with a curved blade.
+If you don't have one, you can also use a potato peeler for this cutting technique.

 Brunoise

-Brunoise is, next to julienne, one of the most used cutting techniques in French cuisine.
-It is also one of the finest ways, because with a brunoise, very fine cubes of about 2 mm are cut.
-The cut vegetables can then be used in fillings, for example meat or pies.
-The brunoise is also a very suitable technique for cutting vegetables for soups.
+Brunoise, along with julienne, is one of the most commonly used cutting techniques in French cuisine.
+It's also one of the finest, as brunoise involves cutting very fine cubes of about 2 mm.
+The chopped vegetables can then be used in fillings, such as meatballs or pies.
+Brunoise is also a very suitable technique for cutting vegetables for soups.

-The macedoine cutting technique is similar to that of the brunoise cubes.
-There is one difference and that is that with a macedoine the cubes are 5 mm in size.
-That size is not chosen completely at random, because it is the same size as that of the peas that are part of the 'macedoine de legume', a salad of various vegetables that are all cut in more or less the same size.
+The macedoine cutting technique is similar to that of brunoise cubes.
+There is one difference: the cubes in a macedoine are 5 mm in size.
+This size isn't entirely arbitrary, as it's the same size as the peas used in macedoine de legume, a salad of various vegetables all cut to roughly the same size.

 Chinese

-The name of this cutting technique may already give it away a little; the chinoise is a way of cutting that originates from Chinese cuisine.
-When cutting, vegetables, such as carrots or leeks, are cut diagonally twice, so that a diamond shape is created.
-Vegetables that are cut in this way are often blanched first and then processed in a salad or soup, for example.
+The name of this cutting technique might already give it away: chinoise is a cutting method originating from Chinese cuisine.
+When cutting, vegetables like carrots or leeks are cut diagonally twice, creating a diamond shape.
+Vegetables cut this way are often blanched first and then used in salads or soups, for example.

 Garden

-This way of cutting is also called baton.
-The technique is related to the Julienne cutting technique.
-With julienne the intention is to cut super fine strips; with the jardinière it can all be a bit coarser.
-The dimensions of Jardinière come close to the dimensions of our fries, namely about 4 to 5 cm long and 1 cm wide.
+This cutting method is also called baton.
+The technique is related to the julienne cutting technique.
+While julienne aims for super-fine strips, the jardinière allows for slightly coarser cuts.
+The dimensions of a jardinière are close to those of our French fries, approximately 4 to 5 cm long and 1 cm wide.

-When we talk about emincer in the kitchen, we mean cutting mushrooms, truffles or garlic into very thin slices or discs.
-There are no fixed dimensions associated with this cutting technique.
+When we talk about "mincing" in cooking, we mean cutting mushrooms, truffles , or garlic, for example, into very thin slices or discs.
+There are no set dimensions for this cutting technique.

 Square

-Cubes, apparently they can't get enough of them in the French kitchen.
-A carré also means a square cube.
-This time a larger cube of 1 cm by 1 cm.
-Important with this cutting technique is that the cubes are nicely square and therefore have the same dimensions on all sides.
+Cubes, apparently, they can't get enough of them in French cuisine.
+A carré also refers to a square cube.
+This time, a larger one, measuring 1 cm by 1 cm.
+The key to this cutting technique is that the cubes are perfectly square and therefore have the same dimensions on all sides.

-Chopping is a cutting technique that we all use almost daily in the kitchen.
-How many recipes do not start with the well-known 'chop an onion'?
-When we chop something, we make a number of horizontal cuts in the product, but we do not cut the product all the way through.
-Then we make a number of vertical cuts.
-The last step is to reduce the size of the product.
-Chopping is something we often do with onions, because they consist of layers.
+Chopping is a cutting technique we all use almost daily in the kitchen.
+How many recipes begin with the familiar "chop an onion"?
+When we chop something, we make a series of horizontal cuts in the product, but we don't cut all the way through.
+Then we make a series of vertical cuts.
+The final step is chopping the product.
+Chopping is something we often do with onions, because they are layered.
 If you were to use the brunoise cutting technique, the onions would fall apart when cut.

-We have already explained that cutting techniques are important for the presentation and even cooking of a product.
-If you want to cook like a real chef, then as an amateur chef you will of course already use sous-vide .
-The way in which you prepare a piece of meat, fish or poultry largely determines the end result and with sous-vide that result is always perfect.
-But cutting techniques are also important for a good result.
+We've already explained that cutting techniques are important for presentation and even cooking.
+If you want to cook like a true chef, you'll naturally already be using sous vide as an amateur cook.
+The way you prepare a piece of meat, fish, or poultry largely determines the final result, and with sous vide, that result is always perfect.
+Cutting techniques are also important for a good result.

-If you want to learn cutting techniques, you will mainly have to practice a lot.
-Make sure you have a good sharp chef's knife (important!) and first master the claw technique.
-Once you have that under your fingers (not literally ;-)) you can continue practicing the other cutting techniques.
+If you want to learn cutting techniques, you'll need lots of practice.
+Make sure you have a good, sharp chef's knife (important!) and master the claw technique first.
+Once you've mastered that (not literally ;-)), you can move on to practicing the other cutting techniques.

 Reading next